top of page

 He made good on his promise of a comeback, making his film debut as a maverick villain in the noir "The Childe" and lining up a couple more K-dramas for 2024.
 Apparently, he did get his wish.
 People do want to work with him again.
 And see him again.
 And again.

-Now armed with new projects and a new smattering of product endorsements, it seems that he and his loyal army of "Seonhohadas" are set to tread on the "flowery path" that has once eluded them.
+Whether he’s charming the socks off women as a romantic lead or shooting gangsters point-blank as a fast-growing noir favorite, Seon-ho has certainly defied the Hallyu odds.
+Now armed with new projects and a slew of product endorsements, it seems that he and his loyal army of "Seonhohadas" are set to tread on the "flowery path" that has once eluded them.
 And if he keeps playing his cards right, he may find out that he has forged a totally unique -- and a more infinitely interesting path -- to becoming a modern-day classic.

 Related Posts